joegage/diploid_potato_qtl_mapping/README.md

 ## Genotypic and phenotypic data

 * **W4M6_haplotype_bins_split.bed**: Haplotype designations for each individual at each recombination bin.
 Columns 1-3 contain chromosome, haplotype bin start coordinate, and haplotype bin end coordinate.
-Subsequent pairs of columns contain binary scores for W4 and M6 allele, respectively.
+Subsequent pairs of columns contain binary scores for W4 and M6 alleles, respectively.
 For example, `chr01	0	873946	1	0` corresponds to a bin on chromosome 1 spanning the physical coordinates from 0 to 873946.
 The individual has W4 haplotype `1` and M6 haplotype `0`.
 * **yield_phenological_traits_allGenos.csv**: contains BLUPs for yield, tuber weight, and tuber number; intercept and slope terms from longitudinal random regression modelling of plant height; and the binary response for growth habit (labelled as 'Height_Group').